+Do you accept walk-ins?
 Do I need to pre-register for class?

 What do I need to bring to class?

 Most importantly, bring yourself.
 We do have yoga mats, blocks, straps, cushions and other props available for you to use in class as well as water.
 Otherwise, if you prefer to use any of your own items, such as a towel (these we do not supply), do go ahead and bring them to use.
 Also, you may want to have socks and and extra shirt or covering to keep you warm ‘n cozy while we’re resting in final relaxation pose (savasana).
 And certainly bringing friends is always great!

 What do I wear to practice?
 Is there a place to change/stash my stuff?

 Wear anything that’s comfortable that doesn’t feel restrictive so you can move easily and freely.
 Wearing layers is generally a good idea in case you get chilly or too warm.
 There are facilities for you to change if needed.
 There’s plenty of space for everyone and everything.

 What’s the advantage of working one-on-one/semi-privately vs. attending group classes?
 How can I do that?

 Many reasons.
 Sometimes newbies like to take a few private sessions to get the “basics” down so they can more confidently practice in a group setting.
 Or, someone might be recovering from an injury and need extra individual care.
 Others may find that having this higher level of commitment in schedule keeps them on top of their practice.
 The convenience of Michelle (or another instructor) going directly to you, at the time you want, simply can’t be beaten.
 Regardless of the reason, you’ll be amazed at what you’ll learn and will love the enhanced benefits received from this exceptionally personalized, custom practice.
 Heads up: you’re gonna love it!
 To schedule, email: [email protected]